xiyuanhao/HyDRA/README.md

 ❄️ frozen vision encoder + 🔥 learnable LDP projector + ❄️ frozen LLM

-- Training time: ~1–1.5 hours for HyDRA-1.7B on 8× A100 (80G)
+- Training time: ~1–1.5 hours for it on 8× A100 (80G)
-- GPU memory: ~17G per GPU with batch size 256

 ### 🧠 Stage II: Instruction Fine-tuning with Dynamic Rank Adaptation

-❄️ frozen vision encoder + 🔥 learnable LDP projector + 🔥 learnable LLM + 🔥 hybrid-rank LoRA adapter + 🔁 dynamic-rank scheduler
+❄️ frozen vision encoder + 🔥 learnable LDP projector + 🔥 learnable LLM + ✅ hybrid-rank LoRA adapter + 🔁 dynamic-rank scheduler

 - This stage initializes coarse and fine-grained rank structures for different transformer layers.
 - A lightweight performance model automatically adjusts LoRA ranks during fine-tuning.
-- Training time: ~2–3 hours for HyDRA-1.7B on 8× A100 (80G)
-- GPU memory: ~48G per GPU with batch size 128
+- Training time: ~this training process takes around 2~3.5 hours for model on 8x A100 (80G) with a batch size of 128 and an average of approximately 46G/52G of GPU memory required.

 > 📝 **Note**: To train with fewer GPUs or lower memory, reduce `per_device_train_batch_size` and increase `gradient_accumulation_steps` accordingly to keep the **global batch size** constant:
 > `per_device_train_batch_size × gradient_accumulation_steps × num_gpus`